Does this story sound familiar? You’ve got an earth-shattering idea–one that will disrupt an entire industry.

 What kind of idea do I have and what do I know about it?

-Is your idea a fairly complex one, that is slowly taking shape in your head?
+Is your idea a fairly complex one, slowly taking shape in your head?
 Maybe the features and functionality aren’t 100% defined and there is still a fair amount of uncertainty about it.

-Or, is your idea more straight-forward and defined?
+Or, is your idea more straightforward?
 Do you know the details of your app down to the last pixel?
 Do you know exactly what the value proposition is?

 If you fall into the first bucket, you’re better off with a team that practices agile development.

 Because agile development teams are built around flexibility, they welcome change.
-So it makes sense that if your complex project has a fair amount of uncertainty (and it will) you’ll want to work with a team that can change direction based on feedback and direction from you and your users.
-Ensuring that your dev team is focused on creating what you and your users want.
+So it makes sense that if your complex project has a fair amount of uncertainty (and it will) you’ll want to work with a team that can change direction based on feedback and direction from you and your users, ensuring that your dev team is focused on what you and your users want.

 An idea that is less complex and more defined could benefit from a waterfall approach.
 Because everything is agreed upon at the start of the project, you and your development team can plan, design, build, and release your idea with ease.